jbuck2005/telegraf_speedtest/README.md

 # telegraf_speedtest

-This bash script will help you install the Ookla Speedtest CLI executable and integrate automated speed tests into Telegraf.<br>
+This bash script will help you install the <a href="https://www.speedtest.net/apps/cli">Ookla Speedtest CLI executable</a> and integrate automated speed tests into <a href="https://www.influxdata.com/time-series-platform/telegraf/">Telegraf</a>.<br><br>
+I created this script because I fought through making this integration work and was not satisfied with the resources available (some of which are on Git).
+My hope is that this bash script makes Speedtest integration effortless, as it should be!<br><br>
-In order to be successful, you will need superuser permissions (ie. sudo) which you should already have.<br>
+To be successful, you will need superuser permissions (ie. sudo) which you should already have.<br><br>
 <b>Be sure to read through my script before you execute any part of it - never run a script from the internet unless you trust the source!!</b><br>

 ## clone & run the installation script: